Investor's sentiment in multi-agent model of the continuous double auction

 When this happens the level of ask changes from $n$ to $n-1$.

 Our model represents a huge simplification of the real order book.
 It has a much simpler phase space ($\mathbb{Z}$), than the real book and therefore can be treated analytically.
 Literally, it represents a price process, similar to a classical birth-death process.
-But it has a significant new feature; namely, its jumps of nonstationary intensity correspond to a volume of trading.
+At the same time it has a significant new feature; namely, its jumps of nonstationary intensity determined by hidden functions $(L(t),M(t))$ correspond to the volume of trading.